coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 - For **any specific topic** around Generative AI security, check the [GenAI security project](https://genai.owasp.org/) or the [AI Exchange references](/goto/references/).

 Some more details on the projects:
 - [The OWASP AI Exchange(this work)](/goto/about/) is the go-to single resource for AI security & privacy - over 200 pages of practical advice and references on protecting AI, and data-centric systems from threats - where AI consists of Analytical AI, Discriminative AI, Generative AI and heuristic systems.
-This content serves as key bookmark for practitioners, and is contributed actively and substantially to international standards such as ISO/IEC and the AI Act through official standard partnerships.
+This content serves as a key bookmark for practitioners, and is contributed actively and substantially to international standards such as ISO/IEC and the AI Act through official standard partnerships.
 - The [OWASP GenAI Security Project](https://genai.owasp.org/) is an umbrella project of various initiatives that publish documents on Generative AI security, including the LLM AI Security & Governance Checklist and the LLM top 10 - featuring the most severe security risks of Large Language Models.
 - [OpenCRE.org](https://opencre.org) has been established under the OWASP Integration standards project(from the _Project wayfinder_) and holds a catalog of common requirements across various security standards inside and outside of OWASP.
 OpenCRE will link AI security controls soon.